 Grants of up to £200,000 over 4 years (maximum of £50,000 per year) will be awarded.
 Six to 8 grants will be awarded.

 Applicants must be from the following countries: Antigua and Barbuda, Australia, Bahamas, Bangladesh, Barbados, Brunei Darussalam, Cameroon, Canada, Cyprus, Eswatini, Ghana, Guyana, India, Jamaica, Kenya, Lesotho, Malawi, Malaysia, Malta, Mauritius, Mozambique, Namibia, New Zealand, Pakistan, Papua New Guinea, Seychelles, South Africa, Sri Lanka, St Lucia, Tonga, Trinidad and Tobago, United Kingdom, Vanuatu and Zambia.
 Applicants may be from these countries but the projects must be implemented in the countries other than Australia, Canada, New Zealand and the United Kingdom.

 Applicants and their partners (if applicable), must be registered not for profit civil society organisations (CSOs).
-The application is for funding for a maximum of £50,000 per annum and a maximum term of 4 years.
+The applicant and, when applicable, partner(s) must be registered in 1 of the abovementioned Commonwealth Foundation member countries and the project should take place in a Commonwealth Foundation member country.
 Applicants cannot have an existing grant from the Commonwealth Foundation.
-6. The average of the applicant’s total income over the last 2 years has to be less than £3 million.
+The average of the applicant’s total income over the last 2 years has to be less than £3 million.

 The following are ineligible to apply: